ali-ab-2003/Leetcode/Max Frequency Elements/readMe.md

     # Navigate to the Leetcode directory
     cd Leetcode

-    # Navigate to the Array1 directory
+    # Navigate to the Max Frequency Elements directory
     cd Array1
     ```